evllz/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+    A: It's the Document Object Model, is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure where in each node is an object representing a part of the document.
 2. What is an event?
+    A:It's when the user interacts with the DOM in a certain way and it's represented by a callback
 3. What is an event listener?
+    A: It's a method that lets you trigger a fuction based on a certain event
 4. Why would we convert a NodeList into an Array?
+    A: To access it's contest in a easy way
 5. What is a component?
+    A: Components are independent and reusable bits of code.
+They serve the same purpose as JavaScript functions, but work in isolation and returns HTML via a render function.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions